JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

     .AddCheck<ExampleHealthCheck>("class based", null, new[] { "class" });
 ~~~

 We also need to specify a name and at least one tag.
-With the second argument.
-I'm able to set a default failing state.
+With the second argument I'm able to set a default failing state.
 But null is fine, in case I handle all exceptions inside the health check, I guess.